PUQ-sp-z-o-o/WHMCS-Module-Proxmox-KVM/doc/Installation and configuration guide/3-install-vncproxy-and-novnc.md

 First, define a domain name for the vncproxy server, in our case it will be **vncproxy.puqcloud.com**

-<p class="callout info">Further in the example, we will use the domain name **vncproxy.puqcloud.com**, but in all your configurations you must use your own domain name.</p>
+>Further in the example, we will use the domain name **vncproxy.puqcloud.com**, but in all your configurations you must use your own domain name.

 ####